uh-manoa-meteorites/uh-manoa-meteorites.github.io/index.md

 Possibly the users home page where they might update any of their information.

-### Add Event
+#### Add Opportunity

-A page that will hold the ability to add an event to a google calender or something similar
+A page that will hold the ability to add an opportunity to a google calender or something similar

 ### Share on Social Media

-A page that will enable the user to share an event to linked social media accounts.
+A page that will enable the user to share an opportunity to linked social media accounts.

 ### Notice for Logging Hours